“Begin each prayer with simple thanks.” - Jeff Einstein

 Before his emergence as the Digital Apostate, Mr. Einstein’s strategic marketing and business development initiatives drove the acquisition of two agencies, the global growth of a third, and a high-tech IPO.
 His work appeared in virtually every major business venue, including front-page stories in The Wall Street Journal, and cover stories for Red Herring Magazine, George, PC Magazine, and The New York Times Sunday Magazine.
 During that time he appeared in national ad campaigns as a paid spokesperson for two major computer brands, as a featured speaker at more than 200 media and marketing industry trade shows, seminars and workshops, and as a digital media expert on dozens of radio and TV programs, including The Today Show with Katie Couric, and CNN’s 360 with Anderson Cooper.

 Like Mark Twain, Mr.Einstein never let school interfere with his education.
 He never attended college and describes high school as the best eight days of his life.

 Formerly a long-time denizen of New York City, Mr. Einstein lives a pretty quiet life these days with his much better 75% and a fierce gato in Delray Beach, where he still spends a good deal of his time trying (unsuccessfully, so far) not to mortify his daughter.
 Those who know him well still think he’s crazy.
 But no one doubts his prescience anymore…

 Want someone truly different and truly entertaining to address your school, civic, religious or business group?
+I’m a veteran public speaker with hundreds of radio, TV, trade show, university, corporate and community appearances over three decades.
 Contact me today and let’s talk it over.